In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 In some places, marketing and consumer awareness of EVs is an issue

-EV technology and capability is progressing rapidly
+EV technology and capability is still in development in some ways

-What Are Electric Cars
+Firstly, What Are Electric Cars?

 These types of electric vehicles are characterized by a propulsion system that is fully electric.

-Pros Of Electric Cars
+Potential Pros Of Electric Cars

-Technology Has Developed & Progressed Over The Years
+Technology Has Developed & Progressed Over Time

 Convenient & Easy To Charge, & Can Be Charged At Home